alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/kws_asr.md

 ### Build options

-In addition to the already specified build option in the main documentation, Keyword Spotting and Automatic Speech Recognition use case adds:
+In addition to the already specified build option in the main documentation, the Keyword Spotting and Automatic Speech Recognition use-case adds:

-- `kws_asr_MODEL_TFLITE_PATH_ASR` and `kws_asr_MODEL_TFLITE_PATH_KWS`: Path to the NN model files in TFLite format.
+- `kws_asr_MODEL_TFLITE_PATH_ASR` and `kws_asr_MODEL_TFLITE_PATH_KWS`: The path to the NN model file in `TFLite` format.
-    Models will be processed and included into the application axf file.
+    The model is processed and then included into the application `axf` file.
 The default value points to one of the delivered set of models.
-    Note that the parameters `kws_asr_LABELS_TXT_FILE_KWS`, `kws_asr_LABELS_TXT_FILE_ASR`,`TARGET_PLATFORM` and `ETHOS_U55_ENABLED`
-    should be aligned with the chosen model, i.e:
+Note that the parameters `kws_asr_LABELS_TXT_FILE_KWS`, `kws_asr_LABELS_TXT_FILE_ASR`,`TARGET_PLATFORM`, and `ETHOS_U55_ENABLED` must be aligned with the chosen model.
+In other words:
-  - if `ETHOS_U55_ENABLED` is set to `On` or `1`, the NN model is assumed to be optimized.
-The model will naturally fall back to the Arm® Cortex®-M CPU if an unoptimized model is supplied.
+  - If `ETHOS_U55_ENABLED` is set to `On` or `1`, then the NN model is assumed to be optimized.
+The model naturally falls back to the Arm® *Cortex®-M* CPU if an unoptimized model is supplied.
-  - if `ETHOS_U55_ENABLED` is set to `Off` or `0`, the NN model is assumed to be unoptimized.
-Supplying an optimized model in this case will result in a runtime error.
+  - If `ETHOS_U55_ENABLED` is set to `Off` or `0`, then the NN model is assumed to be unoptimized.
+Supplying an optimized model in this case results in a runtime error.

-- `kws_asr_FILE_PATH`: Path to the directory containing audio files, or a path to single WAV file, to be used in the application.
-The default value points to the resources/kws_asr/samples folder containing the delivered set of audio clips.
+- `kws_asr_FILE_PATH`: The path to the directory containing audio files, or a path to single WAV file, to be used in the application.
+The default value points to the `resources/kws_asr/samples` folder that contains the delivered set of audio clips.

-- `kws_asr_LABELS_TXT_FILE_KWS` and `kws_asr_LABELS_TXT_FILE_ASR`: Path respectively to keyword spotting labels' and the automatic speech recognition labels' text files.
+- `kws_asr_LABELS_TXT_FILE_KWS` and `kws_asr_LABELS_TXT_FILE_ASR`: The respective paths to the keyword spotting labels and the automatic speech recognition labels text files.
 The file is used to map letter class index to the text label.
-The default value points to the delivered labels.txt file inside the delivery package.
+The default value points to the delivered `labels.txt` file inside the delivery package.

-- `kws_asr_AUDIO_RATE`: Input data sampling rate.
-Each audio file from kws_asr_FILE_PATH is preprocessed during the build to match NN model input requirements.
-Default value is 16000.
+- `kws_asr_AUDIO_RATE`: The input data sampling rate.
+Each audio file from `kws_asr_FILE_PATH` is preprocessed during the build to match the NN model input requirements.
+The default value is `16000`.

-- `kws_asr_AUDIO_MONO`: If set to ON the audio data will be converted to mono.
-Default is ON.
+- `kws_asr_AUDIO_MONO`: If set to `ON`, then the audio data is converted to mono.
+The default value is `ON`.

-- `kws_asr_AUDIO_OFFSET`: Start loading audio data starting from this offset (in seconds).
-Default value is 0.
+- `kws_asr_AUDIO_OFFSET`: Begins loading audio data and starts from this specified offset, defined in seconds. the default value is set to `0`.

-- `kws_asr_AUDIO_DURATION`: Length of the audio data to be used in the application in seconds.
-Default is 0 meaning the whole audio file will be taken.
+- `kws_asr_AUDIO_DURATION`: The length of the audio data to be used in the application in seconds.
+The default is `0`, meaning that the whole audio file is used.

 - `kws_asr_AUDIO_MIN_SAMPLES`: Minimum number of samples required by the network model.
-If the audio clip is shorter than this number, it is padded with zeros.
-Default value is 16000.
+If the audio clip is shorter than this number, then it is padded with zeros.
+The default value is `16000`.

-- `kws_asr_MODEL_SCORE_THRESHOLD_KWS`: Threshold value that must be applied to the keyword spotting inference results for a label to be deemed valid.
-Default is 0.9.
+- `kws_asr_MODEL_SCORE_THRESHOLD_KWS`: Threshold value that must be applied to the inference results for a label to be deemed valid.
+The default is `0.9`.

 - `kws_asr_MODEL_SCORE_THRESHOLD_ASR`: Threshold value that must be applied to the automatic speech recognition inference results for a label to be deemed valid.
-Default is 0.5.
+The default is `0.5`.

-- `kws_asr_ACTIVATION_BUF_SZ`: The intermediate/activation buffer size reserved for the NN model.
-By default, it is set to 2MiB and should be enough for most models.
+- `kws_asr_ACTIVATION_BUF_SZ`: The intermediate, or activation, buffer size reserved for the NN model.
+By default, it is set to 2MiB and is enough for most models.

-In order to build **ONLY** Keyword Spotting and Automatic Speech Recognition example application add to the `cmake` command line specified in [Building](../documentation.md#Building) `-DUSE_CASE_BUILD=kws_asr`.
+To **ONLY** build the automatic speech recognition example application, add `-DUSE_CASE_BUILD=kws_asr` to the `cmake` command line, as specified in: [Building](../documentation.md#Building).

 ### Build process

-> **Note:** This section describes the process for configuring the build for `MPS3: SSE-300` for different target platform see [Building](../documentation.md#Building).
+> **Note:** This section describes the process for configuring the build for the *MPS3: SSE-300*.
+To build for a
+> different target platform, please refer to: [Building](../documentation.md#Building).

-Create a build directory and navigate inside:
+To build **only** the keyword spotting and automatic speech recognition example, create a build directory and navigate inside, like so:

 ```commandline
 mkdir build_kws_asr && cd build_kws_asr
 ```

-On Linux, execute the following command to build the application to run on the Ethos-U55 Fast Model when providing only the mandatory arguments for CMake configuration:
+On Linux, when providing only the mandatory arguments for CMake configuration, execute the following command to build **only** the Keyword Spotting and Automatic Speech Recognition application to run on the *Ethos-U55* Fast Model:

 ```commandline
 cmake ../ -DUSE_CASE_BUILD=kws_asr
 ```

-To configure a build that can be debugged using Arm-DS, we can just specify the build type as `Debug` and use the `Arm Compiler` toolchain file:
+To configure a build that can be debugged using Arm DS specify the build type as `Debug` and then use the `Arm Compiler` toolchain file:

 ```commandline
 cmake .. \